-Earlier in the year I took a trip to Europe for the first time for Julian’s 30th birthday.
+I went to Italy for the first time last year, visiting Venice, Florence and Rome, and it was probably one of the best trips I’ve ever taken.
 I talked about it a bit when I shared this Pizza Bianca and Cacio e Pepe recipe.
 One of the best dishes I ate on the trip—which is really hard for me to say because we had some amazing food—was in Rome in a small hole in the wall place out in a courtyard with music playing late one evening.
 I’m pretty sure that’s another reason why I loved the dish so much.
 Anyhow, it was this Coda alla Vaccinara (Italian Braised Oxtails).
 I’m no stranger to oxtails because I grew up eating them all the time in soup.
 My mom would make, and actually still makes to this day, the most delicious oxtail soup in the world.
 That’s a loaded statement but I stand behind every word of it.
 If you’ve never tried oxtails yourself, you’re missing out, but braising them is the perfect way to get your toes wet.
 These are braised in red wine with tomatoes and celery.
 The celery is what really makes the dish.
 The flavor of the oxtails and celery with the wine and tomatoes is the perfect combination.

 I’ve teamed up with Winc (formerly Club W) to bring you this recreation of the dish I had earlier in the year in Italy.
 I think whenever you’re cooking with wine, it’s really important to pick something you enjoy to drink yourself, because you’re flavoring the dish with that wine.
 It doesn’t have to break the bank either.
 Pick something moderate and full bodied, depending on your recipe.
 I was fortunate enough to have them help me pick out the perfect wine to cook and pair the Coda alla Vaccinara with.
 I’ll dive a bit more into their pick a little later.
-The even better part about all of this is that we’re also helping you out this holiday season.
-This year I’ve sort of fallen behind on my Christmas shopping, so if you too are in need of any last minute gift ideas how about you give the gift of wine?!
-(Also, side note: my cookbook makes for a great economical last minute Christmas gift as well, just saying).
 In case you don’t know Winc is a monthly wine subscription service.
-All you have to do is answer a few questions that’ll help them asses your unique tastes, and then they’ll send you wines that match your palate.
-So if you use the code “CANDIDAPPETITE” at checkout, you’ll receive a $20 credit toward your first monthly shipment!
-It’s the perfect gift for the holidays for all the wine lovers in your life.
+All you have to do is answer a few questions that’ll help them assess your unique tastes, and then they’ll send you wines that match your palate.
+Lucky for you, if you use the code “CANDIDAPPETITE” at checkout, you’ll receive a $20 credit toward your first monthly shipment!
 I’ve said it before, I never partner with companies that I don’t truly enjoy myself, or that don’t fit this site’s brand, and I can tell you first hand that all of the wine I’ve tried from Winc has been exceptional.

 Season both sides of the oxtails, liberally, with lots of salt and pepper.
 Whenever you’re braising anything, it’s important to sear the meat first.
 It locks in the flavor and ensures that the protein you’re using gets not only color but also, another layer of flavor.
 And so whenever you’re searing something, especially beef, it’s important to season it properly.
 Don’t be afraid.